Chronic myeloid leukaemia (CML) is a cancer of white blood cells that is characterised by the uncontrolled growth of myeloid cells in the bone marrow.

 BCR-ABL can add phosphates to tyrosine residues (a tyrosine kinase) and this allows the gene to activate a cascade of proteins that control the cell cycle, speeding up cell division.

 In addition, the BCR-ABL protein inhibits DNA repair, causing genomic instability and making the cell more susceptible to developing further genetic abnormalities.

 These two mechanisms (speeding cell division and inhibiting DNA repair) lead to the development of chronic myeloid leukaemia.

-Patients are often asymptomatic when diagnosed with CML, presenting incidentally with an elevated white blood cell count on routine laboratory testing.
+Patients are often asymptomatic when diagnosed with CML, presenting incidentally with an elevated white blood cell count on a full blood count.

 Low-grade fever/night sweats (“B symptoms”)

-Increased susceptibility to infections – ↓ functional immune cells
+Increased susceptibility to infections: decreased functional immune cells

 The World Health Organisation (WHO) has developed criteria to define the various stages of CML.¹